 DUB Airport is located in Collinstown, in the Fingal part of County of Dublin, near the city of Swords, and 10 km north of Dublin City, Republic of Ireland, and accessible directly via the N9, connecting shortly thereafter to the M50 motorway encircling part of Dublin, and connecting to motorways N2, N3, N4, N7, N91/92 and N11.

-With two runways and an estimated 27.9M passengers in 2016, the Airport is hub for Aer Lingus, Aer Lingus Regional, and Ryanair, and is served by a multitude of domestic, international, low-fare and charter airlines, offering direct and connecting flights to all points of the globe.
+With two runways and 27.9M passengers in 2016, the Airport is hub for Aer Lingus, Aer Lingus Regional, and Ryanair, and is served by a multitude of domestic, international, low-fare and charter airlines, offering direct and connecting flights to all points of the globe.

 - Dublin Airport offers U.S. border preclearance services for US-bound passengers - meaning after arrving in the U.S., they can forgo the 30-45 minute immigration & customs procedure.

 - Visa requirements for travelers from India: Tourists, travelers on business & other eligible visitors from India will now be able to visit both the UK and Ireland (North & South Ireland) - moving freely between the two countries on a single visa.

 - Self-service kiosks & baggage drops: T2 now has 32 self-service kiosks & 12 touchless self-service bag-drop units for Aer Lingus passengers, while T1 added 15 more self-service bag-drop units for Ryanair passengers, and 3 separate baggage-drop units at check-in Area 7 for common-use by airlines (like CityJet and Flybe).

 - To insure continued high customer service while passenger counts are on the increase, Dublin Airport hired additional staff, serving mainly passenger-facing areas.